lanserxt/cllocationsimulator/README.md

-# cllocationsimulator
+# CLLocationSimulator SPM 📦

 [![Swift Version](https://img.shields.io/badge/Swift-5.0+-orange.svg)](https://swift.org)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/Platform-iOS%20|%20macOS%20|%20tvOS%20|%20watchOS-lightgrey.svg)](https://developer.apple.com)

-**cllocationsimulator** is a Swift package that provides a convenient interface for simulating `CLLocation` objects.
+**cllocationsimulator** is a Swift package that provides a convenient interface for simulating `CLLocation` objects📍.
 It allows you to simulate location data for iOS, macOS, tvOS, and watchOS applications during development and testing.
 This can be incredibly useful when you need to test location-based features in your app without physically moving to different locations.

 ## Features

-- Simulate `CLLocation` objects with custom coordinates, altitude, course, speed, and more.
+- Simulate `CLLocation` objects with custom coordinates, altitude, course, speed, and more 🌎
-- Define routes with a sequence of locations for realistic movement simulation.
+- Define routes with a sequence of locations for realistic movement simulation 🚏
-- Set up geofences and test how your app responds to location-based triggers.
+- Easily switch between simulated and real location data during development
-- Easily switch between simulated and real location data during development.
+- Supports 2️⃣ modes for simulation: based on selected interval or original location timestamp

 ## Requirements